-Swarming termites are a natural occurrence in the springtime, but that doesn’t make the sight of them any less unsettling.
-While flying termite swarms may look terrifying, they don’t actually cause any structural damage to your home, but they can be a warning sign that it’s time for an inspection.
+But even though flying termite swarms look terrifying, they don’t actually cause any structural damage to your home (thank goodness).
+However, the appearance of winged termites near your home can be a warning sign that it’s time for an inspection.

-With the season of termite swarmers upon us, now is the perfect time to learn more about these flying critters, so you can get prepared and know exactly what to do if you spot a swarm.
+With the season of termite swarmers upon us, now is the perfect time to learn more about these flying critters.
+Keep reading to get prepared, learn what to do if you spot a swarm, and know when it’s time to call in the termite control experts.

-Termite swarms occur when a subterranean colony matures, and they are most common during a warm patch of weather after a rain shower.
+Termite swarms occur when a subterranean colony matures, having grown large enough to seek more space and new frontiers.
+They are most common during a warm patch of weather after a rain shower (which, here in the Southeast, could mean any time of the year).

 But winged termites are not the same as the termites that cause costly damage to your home and other structures.
 First of all, they are larger in appearance than worker termites.
 They also are a darker color and have compound eyes.
 In contrast, the worker termites are small, white, and blind.

-Flying termites are actually potential kings and queens of new colonies.
-They wait until conditions are right and leave their colony in a large group to scout new areas.
-Typically, a termite colony produces can produce hundreds, or even thousands, of swarmer termites.
+Every flying termite you are actually potential kings and queens of new colonies.
+They wait until conditions are right and leave their colony in a large group to scout new areas, spewing forth in huge numbers.
+Typically, a termite colony can produce hundreds, or even thousands, of swarmer termites.

 Signs of Swarms Near or Inside Your Home

 Swarmer termites are actually not very good fliers, and their wings will break off after flying around for a short period of time.
 Their wings break off upon landing because they don’t plan on flying anymore.
-That means the #1 sign of termite swarmers near your home is discarded wings.
+That means the number one sign of flying termites in a home or yard is discarded wings.

 If you see discarded wings around your home, don’t panic.
 This simply means that there is a termite colony in your yard or near your house, but not inside your actual home.